CoalTrain1618/Milestone_P1/README.md

 ![Men of Wales logo](/assets/images/MenofWalesLogo_small.webp)
 # Men of Wales

 The Men of Wales website is the central function of the Men of Wales grassroots charity.
-This charity aims to improve the mental health and wellbeing of men across South Wales by facilitating group walks for new and current service users.
+This charity aims to improve the mental health and well-being of men across South Wales by facilitating group walks for new and current service users.
 The website features current group walks for visitors to view and book, and also offers direction to other services that can help with mental health.

 ![Multi device image](./assets/images/website-features/techsini-image.png)
 ---

+## Features

 ### Home Page